ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 specialized version of access/paywall protocol.
 Some of the key differences are:

-1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it's striclty defined and standardized.
+1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it's strictly defined and standardized.
 2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
 Services are executed concurrently and prioritized based on which service returns the positive response.